brandonontama337-lgtm/test-git/readme.txt

-This file was created on GitHub.
+This line was added on my local computer.